 It can be very traumatic for both you and your pooch.
 But just make sure to keep close attention and respond to anything when needed.
 Apart from that, you will receive a recovery plan from the veterinarian.

 It should everything you need to know and what numbers to call should you need to get some help.
 And of course, you have me if you need any advice or questions answered here.
-Don t forget you can contact me via email to at [email protected].
+Don t forget you can contact me via email at email@example.com.
 Wish you the best of luck and thank you for reading.